iCliniq Logo

 Hi doctor,

-I am in sexual relationship with my wife since marriage for the past 100 days.
-Yesterday we both tested and identified that she is HIV (Human immuno deficiency Virus) positive and I am negative.
-Is there a high chance that the unprotected vaginal sex with HIV positive woman will result in HIV?
-Will it get cured in HIV window period?
+I have been in a sexual relationship with my wife since our marriage for the past 100 days.
+Yesterday, we both tested and identified that she is HIV (human immunodeficiency virus) positive, and I am negative.
+Is there a high chance that unprotected vaginal sex with an HIV-positive woman will result in HIV?
+Will it get cured in the HIV window period?
 Am I safe?
-If I am negative, what I will do for pregnancy and kids?
-In future if I become positive what I will do for the same above?
+If I am negative, what will I do for pregnancy and kids?
+In the future, if I become positive, what will I do for the same above?

 No, it is not necessary that you are suffering from HIV right now.
-But, the chances are high if you will not refrain yourself from unprotected sex with your wife.
-Since the risk of transmission from female to male is less than 0.5% per act so you might be free right now.
-You both need to visit the nearest ART centre (Anti-retroviral therapy), so the treatment of your wife could be started.
-Since your last exposure was a week ago, you are not a suitable candidate for post-exposure prophylaxis as it has to be given within 72 hours of unsafe exposure.
-Regarding children, the chances of them being HIV positive remains there.
-But, with recent antiviral treatment it is not necessary that they would also be affected.
+But the chances are high if you will not refrain from unprotected sex with your wife.
+Since the risk of transmission from female to male is less than 0.5% per act, you might be free right now.
+You both need to visit the nearest ART (anti-retroviral therapy) center so the treatment of your wife could be started.
+Since your last exposure was a week ago, you are not a suitable candidate for post-exposure prophylaxis, as it has to be given within 72 hours of unsafe exposure.
+Regarding children, the chances of them being HIV positive remain there.
+But, with recent antiviral treatment, it is not necessary that they would also be affected.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!